davekirby/EFFProject/user_manual.md

 **batch_size** int or None

-number of data points to include each generation (FuzzyClassifier only)
+number of data points to include each generation.
+FuzzyClassifier only, this is ignored by the GymRunner class.

 **memory_decay** float 0.0 - 1.0